-Caster Semenya will have to reduce hormone levels to compete
+Caster Semenya may have to reduce hormone levels to compete at Olympics

 - Rules apply to females running from 400m to the mile

-(CNN)Caster Semenya's middle distance dominance in women's track and field could come to an end as new eligibility regulations mean the South African will have to reduce her natural hormone levels if she is to be allowed to compete at Olympics and world championships.
+(CNN)Caster Semenya's middle distance dominance in women's track and field could come to an end as new eligibility regulations mean the South African may have to reduce her natural hormone levels if she is to be allowed to compete at Olympics and world championships.

-Athletics' world governing body, the IAAF, announced Thursday a separate classification for athletes of Difference of Sexual Development (DSD) which will require those, such as Semenya, to reduce their blood testosterone levels -- and maintain those levels -- if they want to compete internationally.
+Athletics' world governing body, the IAAF, announced Thursday a separate classification for athletes of Difference of Sexual Development (DSD) which will require those athletes to reduce their blood testosterone levels -- and maintain those levels -- if they want to compete internationally.

+Semenya, who carried the flag for South Africa at the Commonwealth Games opening ceremony, is hyperandrogenous -- meaning she has elevated testosterone levels -- and the condition has dogged her athletics career ever since she won the world 800m title as an 18-year-old in 2009.

 The new regulations, unanimously agreed by the IAAF, will cover events from 400m to the mile and come into effect from November 1, 2018.